ethereum/web3.py/docs/contracts.rst

     The runtime part of the contract bytecode string.
 May be ``None`` if not provided during factory creation.

+.. py:attribute:: Contract.functions

+    This provides access to contract functions using attribute syntax.
+For example:
+    ``myContract.functions.MyMethod()``.
+The exposed contract functions are classes of the type :py:class:`ContractFunction`.

 Methods
 -------

 Each Contract Factory exposes the following methods.

 .. py:classmethod:: Contract.deploy(transaction=None, args=None)